SamuelJ11/Computer-Networking/Project2/README.md

     • num_requests = 1000000    argv[5]
     • pipeline_size = 4         argv[6]

-These values can be changed by running the program with those additional command line arguments modified in that exact order
+These values can be changed by running the program with the additional command-line arguments specified in that exact order.

-The output of running the code using the default parameters gives this output on my codespace:
+The output of running the code using the default parameters gives this output on my Codespace:

     ==============================================================
     Results For Thread 1:

     Total packets sent: 1000000
-    Total packets recieved: 999743
+    Total packets received: 999743
     Number of packets lost: 257
     ==============================================================
     Results For Thread 2:

     Total packets sent: 1000000
-    Total packets recieved: 999701
+    Total packets received: 999701
     Number of packets lost: 299
     ==============================================================
     Results For Thread 3:

     Total packets sent: 1000000
-    Total packets recieved: 999508
+    Total packets received: 999508
     Number of packets lost: 492
     ==============================================================
     Results For Thread 4:

     Total packets sent: 1000000
-    Total packets recieved: 999585
+    Total packets received: 999585
     Number of packets lost: 415
     ==============================================================
     ==============================================================